-Full-time student carries out his training activity considering the study plan prepared by the Master's degree course, which is distinguished by years of the course programme and published in the Degree Programme Table.
-The study plan formulated by the student must contain an indication of the training activities, with the related credits that he intends to achieve, provided by the official study plan for this teaching period, up to a maximum of 65 credits provided in each year, except in cases of transfer from other universities which will be evaluated individually.
+Full-time students carry out their training activity considering the study plan prepared by the Master's degree course, which is organised by years of the course programme and published in the Degree Programme Table.
+The study plan formulated by the student must contain an indication of the training activities, with the related credits that he intends to achieve, provided for by the official study plan for this teaching period.
+The Degree Program Table indicates up to a maximum of 65 credits provided in each year.
+Cases of transfer from other universities will be evaluated individually.